The Québec maritime Blog

 Parc national du Lac-Témiscouata

 Surrounded by forest, Parc national du Lac-Témiscouata offers breathtaking landscapes in the fall.
 To admire all the colours in this park, explore the vast network of hiking trails, totalling over 35 km (22 mi.).
 Crossing through an old maple grove, the Montagne-de-Chert trail gives you access to particularly spectacular views at this time of year.
 Several bike trails also allow you to discover the forest and majestic lakes in the park.
-Don’t miss this opportunity to enjoy a unique kayaking or canoeing experience on Lake Témiscouata or the Touladi lakes.
+Don’t miss this opportunity to enjoy a unique kayaking, paddle boarding or canoeing experience on Lake Témiscouata or the Touladi lakes.
 Keep your eyes peeled and you’ll most certainly spot some of the 150 species of birds living in this area, including the iconic bald eagle.

 Where to stay: campsite or traditional “ready-to-camp” (glamping) tent (availability varies by date and location)

 Parc national de la Gaspésie

 Home to some of the highest mountains in Québec, including 25 peaks over 1000 metres (3300 feet) high, Parc national de la Gaspésie is a true paradise for hikers.
 Several trails, from easy to expert, are open until the end of November or all year round.
 Will you opt for the Mont-Olivine, Mont-Ernest-Laforce or Lac-aux-Américains trail?
 Fall is also a prime time of year for wildlife observation.
 The park is home to a high density of moose.
 While it’s not uncommon to observe these majestic animals along a trail, the “Valley of the Kings” activity* will give you a better understanding of this species (offered until mid-October).

 Where to stay: campsite, traditional “ready-to-camp” glamping unit or cabin (availability varies by date and location) or at the Gîte du Mont-Albert hotel (until mid-October)